DecentricCorp/Lightrail-API-Docs/RedemptionRules.md

 ## Evaluation

-Redemption rules are set for a promotion and evaluated using variables from the submitted draw down transaction.
+Redemption rules are set for a promotion and evaluated using variables from the submitted drawdown transaction.
 They are single statements that evaluate to a single value, not a full script to be executed.
 If the rule evaluates to `true` then the promotion can be applied to the transaction.
 If the rule evaluates to `false` then the promotion cannot be applied to the transaction.

 Here's an example of a not particularly useful redemption rule: